 The ‘Farsan’ or the essentially Gujarati snacks, which are a must-have along with every meal.
 There are millions of shops selling thousands of varieties of farsan in Rajkot, like Dhokla, Khandvi, Shev, Gathiya, Mixture, which is a mix of a variety of baked items like corn flakes, puffed rice, peanuts, spices, etc.

 Paan or Betel Leaves at Delux Paan Bhandar.
-You would franchises of this Betel Shop at every corner of Gujarat.
+You would find a franchise of this Betel Shop at every corner of Gujarat.
 It is a chain of retail shops that sell varieties of Paan to the Gujarati Bhais.
 People love chewing Betel leaves with Areca nuts and various other items of choice throughout the day.
 That probably explains the bloody stains throughout the city!